 The NCFC supports fossil related projects at North Carolina state museums and colleges, similar programs at other museums, and also student research.

-See our Publications section to see the three books authored by members and sold by the club.
+See our Publications Page and Online Store for books authored by members and sold by the club.
 These are very helpful for identifying fossil specimens.

 The NC Fossil club offers a Paleontological Research Grant to support student research.
 Grants are available in amounts from $250-$1000 and are awarded in August.
 The grant application process for 2023 is open until June 30, 2023.
 For more information on how to apply, go to NCFC Paleontological Research Grants page.

 The NCFC goes on a variety of collecting trips throughout the year.
 Reports from these are shown on the Trip Report Page.
 For a map of Museums and general fossil site locations go here.
 NC Fossil Club trip leaders spend their own time and resources to prepare for, organize and lead trips.
 Space is usually limited for most trips.
 For more information about trips, go here.